 MADE WITHOUT GLUTEN OR NUTS WAYS

 A food allergy is a very difficult dietary way and we are mindful of the challenge allergies present the Scout with one or more.
 The WSJ Food Services Area will support those with medical need and also those for whom this dietary way is a choice in the following ways.
 Made-without-Gluten AND Made-without-Nuts meals will be provided for those indicating this need to the Jamboree Division through the advance Jamboree registration process.
-The deadline for submitting requests for these meals is May 1st.
+You must indicate these meal needs in your registration by May 1, 2019.
 After that date, there is insufficient lead time to accept further requests.
 These meals will be prepared under the guidance and supervision of an authorized contractor.
 These meals will be delivered to the Jamboree Troop Food Markets.
 Troops who have Scouts who requested such meals may pick up the boxes at their assigned Jamboree Troop Food Market while shopping for the troop’s other food.
 Scouts and staff with this dietary way are welcomed to make advance provision (adhering to United States Customs Regulations)for alternative foods capable of not causing allergic reaction and to bring that food with them to the Jamboree as long as it is non-perishable and does not require any refrigeration.
 The menus for these meals will be post in April at http://jamboreefoodteam.org/2019-special-diet-meal-kit-menus/

 So, there is no confusion on one final topic, the WSJ Troop Food Market will carry items that contain peanuts and other nuts.
 The staples that many troops will likely acquire usually will include a jar of peanut butter.
 Therefore, it should be clear to all that peanuts and other nuts are going to be present onsite and even likely in the troop site.
 However, peanuts and other nuts are not omnipresent in the Troop Food Market items which will enable meal selection to avoid them easily if necessary.
 Scouts with this allergy should work with the troop leader to avoid any problems.